English

 First, it takes a person recognized for his or her expertise, ideally a leader, who agrees to reveal that he or she doesn't know everything.
 At that point, other team members who see someone they admire becoming vulnerable will be inclined to do the same.
 Vulnerability can become contagious and spread quickly in a good, non-judgmental corporate culture.

-Another important ingredient is kindness.
+Another vital ingredient is kindness.
 Set a pace that suits the team.
-Sometimes you have to slow down to go faster, and peer programming is a good example of this.
-I advise development teams to take the time to ensure that everyone understands how and why we work in a certain way, because developers who aren't up to speed on the one hand slow down the team (and will continue to do so if we don't take the time to explain methodologies to them), and on the other hand have the potential to become the best players to eventually go faster.
+Sometimes, you have to slow down to go faster; pair programming is an excellent example.
+I advise development teams to take the time to ensure that everyone understands how and why we work in a certain way because developers who aren't up to speed, on the one hand, slow down the team (and will continue to do so if we don't take the time to explain methodologies to them), and on the other hand have the potential to become the best players to go faster eventually.

 It's important to avoid short-term thinking and put the team's long-term well-being first.
 Take a field hockey team: if two out of five players can't skate, the team will always be outnumbered.
 Star players must learn to put their personal productivity aside and play as a team.

-Finally, to foster vulnerability, the best leaders will be those who lead by example, accept to slow down, include all talents and show themselves to be vulnerable.
+Finally, to foster vulnerability, the best leaders will be those who lead by example, accept slowing down, include all talents, and show themselves to be vulnerable.
 Leaders who adopt a coaching vision can help developers find their place and gain confidence in their abilities.

 Feedback and psychological safety

-With pair or mob programming, developers get used to receiving positive, negative and constructive feedback, with the aim of becoming even better at what they do.
-It's also easier to assimilate feedback when it's given during the task rather than afterwards.
+With pair or mob programming, developers get used to receiving positive, negative and constructive feedback to become even better at what they do.
+It's also easier to assimilate input when given during the task rather than afterwards.

 Indeed, receiving feedback after completing a task can give the developer the impression of taking an exam: you hand in a piece of work, move on to something else, then receive a grade later when you've already started to forget the subject.

-It's also possible that discussion will lead to a new solution, even better than the one everyone came up with in the first place.
-Discussion is very important, and when this process is carried out asynchronously, there's no such exchange.
+It's also possible that the discussion will lead to a new solution, even better than the one everyone came up with in the first place.
+Discussion is very important, and there's no such exchange when this process is carried out asynchronously.

 Other benefits of pair and mob programming